-Three Months Ended March 31,

-2005 2004

-Provision for income taxes \$2.5 \$3.2
+Three Months Ended Septemb er 30, Nir Nine Months Ended September 30, 2005 2004 2005 2004 Provision for income taxes \$3.1 \$3.0 \$7.5 \$11.5

 As a result of incurring significant operating losses from 2001 through 2003, we had established a full valuation allowance against our net deferred tax assets.
 During the fourth quarter of 2004, after examining a number of factors, including historical results and near term earnings projections, we determined that it was more likely than not that we would realize all of our net deferred tax assets, except for those related to certain state tax credits, and reduced the valuation allowance accordingly.
-At March 31, 2005, we continued to maintain a valuation allowance for certain state tax credits for which it was more likely than not that they will not be realized.
+At September 30, 2005, we continued to maintain a valuation allowance for certain state tax credits for which it was more likely than not that they will not be realized.

-Our effective tax rate for the quarter ending March 31, 2005 was 31%.
-The effective tax rate is less than the statutory tax rate primarily due to the profits of our international subsidiaries being taxed at rates lower than the U.S. statutory tax rate.

-During the first quarter of 2004, the U.S. taxable income was offset by U.S. operating loss carryforwards and the tax provision was comprised of tax expense from foreign operations and state taxes.
+Our effective tax rate for the three and nine month periods ended September 30, 2005 was 30% and 25%, respectively.
+The effective tax rate is less than the statutory tax rate primarily due to a tax benefit recorded as the result of the completion of the Internal Revenue Service ("IRS") examination (see below), the benefit from U.S. research and development credits and the profits of our international subsidiaries being taxed at rates lower than the U.S. statutory tax rate.
+During the three and nine month periods ended September 30, 2004, the U.S. taxable income was offset by U.S. operating loss carryforwards and the tax provision was comprised of tax expense from foreign operations and state taxes.

-In the normal course of business, the Company and our subsidiaries are examined by various tax authorities, including the Internal Revenue Service ("IRS").
-The IRS is presently conducting an examination for the tax years 1999 through 2002 as part of its routine examinations of our income tax returns.
-The outcome of this examination cannot be determined at this time since fieldwork is still underway.
-We anticipate that the examination may be completed during fiscal year 2005.
-Unfavorable settlement of any particular issue would require the use of cash.
+In the normal course of business, our Company and our subsidiaries are examined by various tax authorities, including the IRS.
+Generally an unfavorable settlement of any issue under audit would require the use of cash.
 Favorable resolution would result in a reduction to our effective tax rate in the quarter of resolution.
-Any additional impact on our liability for income taxes cannot presently be determined; however, we believe our accrued income tax liabilities are adequate.
+During the quarter ended June 30, 2005, the IRS completed its examination of our tax returns for the tax years 1999 through 2002.
+As a result of this examination, during the quarter ended June 30, 2005 we recorded a benefit to income tax expense of \$1.9 million and a \$0.6 million reduction of goodwill related to a previous acquisition.